dave-p/TVHadmin/README.md

 ### Installation
 - Copy the files to your web server's HTTPROOT or a subdirectory
 - Edit the first line of include.php to match the location (relative to include.php) where the configuration settings will be written
 - Browse to http://your.web.server/path/TVHadmin.php.
-Fill in the IP address (with port number) of your TVHeadend server and the username and password of a TVHeadend admin user, then click the 'save' button.
+Enter the username and password of a TVHeadend admin user.
+In the "IP address:port" box enter the details of your TVHeadend server; if you have started TVHeadend with the "--http_root" option then add the directory after the port number.
+Click the 'save' button.
 - If connection to TVHeadend succeeds you will see further configuration options.
 Make any changes then click 'save' again.
 - TVHadmin should now be working.